 “D” leaders are bold, decisive, daring, and direct.
-D-style leaders think fast and are ready to act quickly.
-Once they make decisions, they never look back—second-guessing themselves isn’t in their nature.
-D-style leaders like to set goals and reach them quickly, and don’t have patience for team members that take a long time to produce results.
-D-style leaders prefer a straightforward, goal-oriented approach to projects, and tend to be direct and to-the point in all of their dealings.
-(Even their emails tend to be brief.)
+They think fast and are ready to act quickly.
+Once they make decisions, they never look back.
+Second-guessing themselves isn’t in their nature.
+"D" style leaders like to set goals and reach them quickly, and don’t have patience for team members that take a long time to produce results.
+They prefer a straightforward, goal-oriented approach to projects, and tend to be direct and to-the-point in all of their dealings.
+Even their emails tend to be brief.

-Because D-style leaders are charismatic and confident, they feel very comfortable in positions of leadership.
-They like to be in control, and meet challenges head-on.
+Because "D" personality type leaders are charismatic and confident, they feel very comfortable in positions of leadership.
+They like to be in control and meet challenges head-on.
 They also have an innate sense of competitiveness that drives them to lead their team to success.

-I-style leaders are inspiring and influential.
+"I" style leaders are inspiring and influential.
 They have a magnetic personality that draws people to them.
-When an I is leading a team, team members are inspired by the I-style leader’s optimism and enthusiasm.
+When an "I" style is leading a team, team members are inspired by the their optimism and enthusiasm.

-I-style leaders are also approachable, collaborative, and interactive.
-They are energized by creative interaction, and prefer face-to-face meetings to email exchanges.
-Projects helmed by I-style leaders typically involve more meetings, group brainstorming sessions, and collaborative activities than other leadership styles tend to initiate.
-When an I is the team leader, communication is typically excellent.
+"I" personality style leaders are also approachable, collaborative, and interactive.
+They are energized by creative interaction and prefer face-to-face meetings to email exchanges.
+Projects helmed by "I" style leaders typically involve more meetings, group brainstorming sessions, and collaborative activities than other leadership styles tend to initiate.
+When an "I" is the team leader, communication is typically excellent.

-I-style leaders can be a lot of fun to work with, are genuinely likeable, and are particularly talented at coming up with out-of-the-box solutions to problems.
-If you’re looking for innovative, creative approaches to projects, an I-style leader is the perfect choice.
+"I" type leaders can be a lot of fun to work with, are genuinely likable, and are particularly talented at coming up with out-of-the-box solutions to problems.
+If you’re looking for innovative, creative approaches to projects, an "I" style is a perfect choice.

-S-style leaders excel at creating strong, dedicated teams.
-S-style leaders are not afraid of hard work, and like to lead by example.
+"S" style leaders excel at creating strong, dedicated teams.
+They are not afraid of hard work and like to lead by example.
 Instead of merely delegating work, they will typically be down in the trenches with the rest of the team.
-They are hardworking and dependable, and devoted.
+They are hardworking, dependable, and devoted.

-C-style leaders are organized, thorough, and focused.
-They are they kind of people that have dedicated themselves to becoming experts in their fields, and lead by virtue of their skill and competency.
+"C" style leaders are organized, thorough, and focused.
+They are the kind of people that have dedicated themselves to becoming experts in their fields and lead by virtue of their skill and competency.